jeckst/tme-radio-logger/README.md

 in the script's working directory or specify its location in `CONFIG_FILE` enviroment variable.

-Running the script reads all available temperatures and saves them to a .csv file according to the config.
+Running the script reads all available values and writes them out to a .csv file according to the config.
 Use cron to schedule regular execution with `crontab -e`, adding e.g.:
 ```